Briarcrest Christian School

-Briarcrest Christian School is a private, coeducational, Christian school in Eads, an unincorporated area of Shelby County, Tennessee.
-The school was founded as a segregation academy during the racial integration of public schools in Memphis, Tennessee.
+Briarcrest Christian School (BCS) is a private, coeducational, Christian school in Eads, an unincorporated area of Shelby County, Tennessee, United States.
+The school was founded as a segregation academy during the racial integration of public schools in Memphis.
 Today, it serves students in kindergarten through 12th grade.
-The school also offers "early school" for ages 2-4.
+The school also offers "early school" for ages 2–4.

 History

 Establishment

 In 1970, the leaders and members of East Park Baptist Church began to plan a collection of segregation academies — schools that would allow white parents to avoid having their children in desegregated public schools — in anticipation of the court-ordered racial integration of Memphis City Schools.
 That order arrived in 1972, and on March 15, 1973, the church incorporated the Briarcrest Baptist School System.
 Briarcrest's initial faculty consisted of teachers who left public schools after desegregation.
 Principal Joseph A. Clayton said he and others wanted to be "back among their own" with "less fear, less culture shock" and more "cultural homogeneity".
 As part of the effort, the administration screened prospective teachers to ensure that all staff members believed in creationism and that no teacher would teach the theory of evolution.

 In September 1973, the school system launched with 2,400 pupils attending kindergarten through eighth-grade classes at 11 Southern Baptist churches throughout the Memphis area.
 Tuition and fees were $650 per student (about $ today), with $100 discounts for siblings.
 Few, if any, were black, despite a declared policy of nondiscrimination — a requirement for the school's tax-exempt status — and reported efforts by Briarcrest officials to attract African-American students.
 A 1976 book published by Christian Literature Crusade said those efforts included asking 10 African-American pastors in Memphis for recruiting help and advertising in the Tri-State Defender, a local minority newspaper.
 W. Wayne Allen, the pastor of East Park Baptist Church and head of the school system, said the black community pressured its families not to attend Briarcrest schools.
 "A black pastor friend of mine told me, 'Brother Allen, if I had one of your satellite schools in my church I'd be ostracized as an Uncle Tom'", Mr. Allen told the New York Times in August 1973.
 "I told him, 'It's too bad you folks are so segregationist.'"